 • Instead, observers are more recently focusing on what is being called the "clerical culture" (or

-"clericalism"), an environment or atmosphere which tolerates or shields unacceptable behavior,
+"clericalism"), an environment or atmosphere which tolerates or shields unacceptable

-and mistrust on the one hand and an attitude of entitlement and secrecy on the other.
-According to
+obedience, creates fear and mistrust on the one hand and an attitude of entitlement and

-Pope Francis, this clerical culture depends on "a peculiar way of understanding the Church’s
+secrecy on the other.
+According to Pope Francis, this clerical culture depends on "a peculiar

-authority" which is common to "many communities where sexual abuse and the abuse of power and
+sexual abuse and the abuse of power and conscience have occurred."

 • Finally, children and youth need to know that this problem can and will be fixed.
 In spite of

-ignorance, deception, environmental or systemic conditions which may have permitted and hidden
+ignorance, deception, environmental or systemic conditions which may have permitted and

-makes sexual abuse common or inevitable.
+church which makes sexual abuse common or inevitable.

 • • •